Facts About Jewish Settlements in the West Bank

 (Click to enlarge)

-In response to a deadly terror attack near Ma’ale Adumim in which one person was killed and ten wounded, Israel announced on February 23, 2024, the intention to build 2,350 housing units in Ma’ale Adumim, 300 in Keidar and 694 in Efrat.
-No construction would begin for months, if not longer, as the units for Ma’ale and Keidar had not received even preliminary approval.
+In response to a deadly terror attack near Ma’ale Adumim in which one person was killed and ten wounded, Israel announced on February 23, 2024, the intention to build 2,350 housing units in Ma’ale Adumim, 300 in Keidar, and 694 in Efrat.
+Construction would not begin for months, if not longer, as the units for Ma’ale and Keidar had not received even preliminary approval.
 Nevertheless, the Biden administration was “disappointed,” and the State Department announced the reversal of the Trump administration’s position, with Secretary of State Antony Blinken declaring that Israel’s plan was “inconsistent with international law.”
 The administration ingenuously described the decision as a return to the policy of Republican and Democratic presidents.

 Obstacles?

 Since 1967, Israelis have been divided over two competing ideas of what to do with the territories captured in the war.
-The Land for Peace advocates argue that Israel should evacuate most of the area in exchange for a peace agreement that provides Israelis with peace and security.
-By contrast, the proponents of Greater Israel insist that the land is part of the biblical homeland of the Jews and should become a permanent part of Israel.
+The Land for Peace advocates argue that Israel should evacuate most of the area in exchange for a peace agreement that provides Israelis with peace and security. y contrast, the proponents of Greater Israel insist that the land is part of the biblical homeland of the Jews and should become a permanent part of Israel.

 Israel’s adversaries, and even some friends, assert that settlements are an obstacle to peace.
 The evidence points to the opposite conclusion.
 From 1949-67, when Jews were forbidden to live on the West Bank, the Arabs refused to make peace with Israel.
 From 1967-77, the Labor Party established only a few strategic settlements in the territories, yet the Arabs showed no interest in making peace with Israel.
 In 1977, months after a Likud government committed to greater settlement activity took power, Egyptian President Anwar Sadat went to Jerusalem.
-One year later, Israel froze settlements, hoping the gesture would entice other Arabs to join the Camp David peace process.
-But none would.
+One year later, Israel froze settlements, hoping the gesture would entice other Arabs to join the Camp David peace process, but none would.

 In another Camp David summit in 2000 with President Bill Clinton and Israeli Prime Minister Ehud Barak, Israel offered to dismantle most settlements and create a Palestinian state in exchange for peace.
-PLO Chairman Yasser Arafat rejected the plan but grudgingly accepted the idea that the large settlement blocs would be part of Israel in any peace deal.
+LO Chairman Yasser Arafat rejected the plan but grudgingly accepted the idea that the large settlement blocs would be part of Israel in any peace deal.

 At the 2000 Camp David summit with PLO Chairman Yasser Arafat, President Bill Clinton, and Israeli Prime Minister Ehud Barak, Israel insisted that 80% of the Jewish residents of Judea and Samaria would be in settlement blocs under Israeli sovereignty.
 Clinton agreed and proposed that Israel annex 4-6% of the West Bank for three settlement blocs to accomplish this demographic objective and swap some territory within Israel in exchange.
 Arafat grudgingly accepted the idea that the large settlement blocs would be part of Israel in any peace deal but rejected the plan.

-Settlement activity may be a stimulus to peace because it forces Arabs to question this tenet.
-“The Palestinians now realize,” said Bethlehem Mayor Elias Freij, a member of the Palestinian delegation to the Madrid talks, “that time is now on the side of Israel, which can build settlements and create facts, and that the only way out of this dilemma is face-to-face negotiations.”
+Settlement activity may promote peace by forcing Arabs to question this tenet.
+The Palestinians now realize,” said Bethlehem Mayor Elias Freij, a member of the Palestinian delegation to the Madrid talks, “that time is now on the side of Israel, which can build settlements and create facts, and that the only way out of this dilemma is face-to-face negotiations.”
 Consequently, the Arabs went to Madrid and Washington for peace talks despite continued settlement activity.
 Similarly, the Palestinians negotiated with Prime Minister Yitzhak Rabin, even though he also allowed the number of settlers to grow.

 Rights Versus Wisdom

 Many settlement critics imply that it would be better for peace if the West Bank were Judenrein.
-It would certainly be called racist if Jews were barred from living in New York, Paris, or London; barring them from living in the West Bank, the cradle of Jewish civilization, would be no less objectionable.
+It would undoubtedly be called racist if Jews were barred from living in New York, Paris, or London; barring them from living in the West Bank, the cradle of Jewish civilization, would be no less objectionable.

 Some Israelis fear the Palestinians may be correct about time being on their side.
 For many years, projections anticipated an exponential increase in the population of Arabs in Israel and the territories.
-In 2004, for example, Arnon Soffer, Israel’s most prominent demographer, forecasted that in 2020 approximately 6,300,000 Jews would live in Israel, the West Bank, and Gaza combined, while the Palestinian population would be 8,740,000 leaving the Jews as the minority (42% – down from the current 73%) in their own country.
+In 2004, for example, Arnon Soffer, Israel’s most prominent demographer, forecasted that in 2020, approximately 6,300,000 Jews would live in Israel, the West Bank, and Gaza combined, while the Palestinian population would be 8,740,000, leaving the Jews as the minority (42% – down from the current 73%) in their own country.
 This would create the so-called demographic dilemma: If these Palestinians all had the right to vote in a “Greater Israel,” Israel could not maintain its Jewish character, and if they were denied the right to vote, Israel would no longer be a democracy.

 Settler Violence

 The issue of settler violence presents a challenge for Israel.
-Incidents contribute to a narrative that paints Israel negatively on the global stage; however, reports of settler violence are often exaggerated, inaccurate, or fabrications.
-Michael Wolfowicz, a senior lecturer at the Hebrew University’s Institute of Criminology, noted much of the data used by organizations like the United Nations and the Palestinian Authority is based on misleading or inflated statistics.
-For example, certain actions, such as entering the Temple Mount, have been classified as acts of violence when they may be more accurately categorized as trespassing.
+Incidents contribute to a narrative that paints Israel negatively on the global stage; however, reports of settler violence are often exaggerated, inaccurate, or fabricated.
+Michael Wolfowicz, a senior lecturer at the Hebrew University’s Institute of Criminology, noted that much of the data used by organizations like the United Nations and the Palestinian Authority is based on misleading or inflated statistics.
+For example, specific actions, such as entering the Temple Mount, have been classified as acts of violence when they may be more accurately categorized as trespassing.

 Israel has focused primarily on the terror threat in the West Bank, often neglecting settler violence, which is frequently a reaction to Palestinian attacks.
 Some radical settlers have engaged in “price tag” attacks—acts of vandalism or violence carried out in response to actions they perceive as harmful to their interests, such as Palestinian attacks or government policies.
 Notable examples include uprooting olive trees, torching agricultural fields, and vandalizing Palestinian homes, vehicles, and infrastructure.
 There have also been cases of clashes with Israeli security forces.
 Israeli police and soldiers have also been accused of sometimes standing by without trying to stop or arrest Jews engaged in violence.
 Few are brought to trial or jailed.